-Visibility and control are prerequisites of a high-performing supply chain.
-But, in the Geodis 2017 Supply Chain Survey, they found that only 6% of organizations said they had end-to-end supply chain visibility.
+Visibility and control are prerequisites of a high-performing supply chain, but the Geodis 2017 Supply Chain Survey found that only 6 percent of organizations said they had end-to-end supply chain visibility.

 As the shipment of goods becomes a key component in a firm’s ability to compete and succeed, new technology solutions have become the best tools to achieve effective shipment visibility.
 Cloud-based tools are widely available and provide shippers with adequate transparency and control.
 Such tools are crucial to ensure that shippers and manufacturers stay apprised of their shipments.

-Visibility provides an aperture into the complexity of the supply chain as well as vigilance of the shipment.
+Visibility provides an aperture into the complexity of the supply chain and vigilance of the shipment.

 Vigilance is a strategic advantage in customer service that involves awareness of shipment status, location, arrival times, departure times, and other important data.
 Vigilance allows early intervention where and when it is necessary.
 It also enables smart planning for each incremental step along a predictable supply chain pathway.